Mason Peatling

-Mason Peatling (born 31 March 1997) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
+Mason Peatling (born 31 March 1997) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
+He is also contracted with the Illawarra Hawks NBL1 team of the NBL1 East.
 He played college basketball for the Eastern Washington Eagles.

 Early life

-Peatling attended Beaconhills College near Melbourne, Australia.
-He played club basketball for the Dandenong Rangers in the South East Australian Basketball League and represented Victoria Metro at the Under-20 Australian Junior Basketball Championships.
+Peatling attended Beaconhills College in Melbourne, Victoria.
+He represented Victoria Metro at the Under-20 Australian Junior Basketball Championships.
+He played for the Dandenong Rangers in the South East Australian Basketball League in 2015 and 2016.

+College career

 Peatling signed with Eastern Washington in November 2015.

-College career

 Peatling averaged 4 points and three rebounds per game as a freshman.
 He improved his averages to 7.7 points and 5.6 rebounds per game as a sophomore.
 As a junior, Peatling averaged 15.5 points and 7.5 rebounds per game.
 He was named to the Second Team All-Big Sky.
 On 13 December 2019, he scored a Big Sky-record 54 points and had 13 rebounds during a 146-89 win over Multnomah University.
 Peatling was named Big Sky Player of the Year as a senior.
 He averaged 17.2 points and 9.1 rebounds per game as the Eagles' second-leading scorer behind Jacob Davison.

 Professional career

-Melbourne United (2020–present)
+Melbourne United and Knox Raiders (2020–2023)

 On 24 July 2020, Peatling signed a three-year deal with Melbourne United of the National Basketball League (NBL), with the first season as a development player.

+Peatling played for the Knox Raiders of the NBL1 South in 2021, 2022 and 2023.
+He helped the Raiders win the 2023 NBL1 South championship.

+Illawarra Hawks and Dandenong Rangers (2023–present)

+On 5 April 2023, Peatling signed a two-year deal with the Illawarra Hawks.
+Following the 2023–24 NBL season, he joined the Dandenong Rangers of the NBL1 South for the 2024 season.

+Peatling was a starter for the Hawks in the 2024–25 NBL season and helped the team win the NBL championship.
+He re-joined the Rangers for the 2025 NBL1 South season.

+On 1 April 2025, Peatling re-signed with the Hawks in a two-year deal.

+He is set to join the Illawarra Hawks NBL1 team of the NBL1 East for the 2026 NBL1 season.